What is a CIS contractor (subcontractor)?

 Online

-Ask HMRC’s digital assistant to get a quick answer to your query about CIS.
+Ask HMRC’s digital assistant to quickly get an answer to your CIS query.

 By phone

-Call HMRC if you have a general query about the Construction Industry Scheme.
-Make sure your personal details and address are up to date in your personal tax account, or you could fail telephone security.
-If you do not already have a personal tax account, you can set one up.
+Call HMRC for general queries about the construction industry scheme.
+Make sure you’ve updated personal and contact details in your personal tax account, or you could fail telephone security.
+If you don’t already have a personal tax account, you can set one up.

 Telephone: 0300 200 3210